Body camera footage reveals Minneapolis police officers talking about 'hunting' civilians during May 2020 protests, 'f**k these people'

 The officer agreed, to which Folkens responded, "f**k these people."

-Around 10:40 p.m. on May 30, Minneapolis Police Sergeant Andrew Bittell is heard saying, "We're rolling down Lake St. The first f**kers we see, we're just handling them with 40's," apparently referring to 40 mm nonlethal rounds which certain Minneapolis police officers use to control crowds or during civil disobedience.
+Around 10:40 p.m. on May 30, Minneapolis police Sgt.
+Andrew Bittell is heard saying, "We're rolling down Lake St. The first f**kers we see, we're just handling them with 40's," apparently referring to 40 mm nonlethal rounds which certain Minneapolis police officers use to control crowds or during civil disobedience.

 Five minutes later, they speed toward a gas station, "Go, go, go, get up there!"

-"Let them have it, boys," Sergeant Bittell said.
+"Let them have it, boys," Bittell said.

 As they begin firing on the group, the group scatters, and officers later learn the group includes the gas station owner and his family and friends who were there to protect the station.

-In a separate location just after 10 p.m. on May 30, 2020, Lieutenant Johnny Mercil approached Officer Michael Osbeck and said, "F**k these media."
+In a separate location just after 10 p.m. on May 30, 2020, Lt.
+Johnny Mercil approached Officer Michael Osbeck and said, "F**k these media."

 In what appears to be a mocking tone, he said, "Hold on a second, let me check your credentials, make a few phone calls just to verify."

 Mercil goes on to tell the officer it's time to start putting people in jail instead of scattering them.
-He also said, it would "prove the Mayor wrong about this 'White supremacists from out of state.'
+He also said, it would "prove the mayor wrong about this 'White supremacists from out of state.'
 Although this group probably is predominantly White, because there's not looting and fires," he said.

 Mercil oversees MPD's use of force training and was a prosecution witness in the trial of former Minneapolis Police officer Derek Chauvin, who was convicted of murdering Floyd on May 25, 2020.